|

 Nevertheless, he predicted several decades ago that:

 "A jealously guarded hidden teaching far more advanced and complicated than the present one will be revealed by its custodians before this century closes.
 But when this does occur, the revelation will only extend and not displace the foundation for it which is given in these pages."
-(17)
+(20)

-Some contributors make very valid and important points, but still in some ways look towards the past.
+Some contemporary contributors make valid and important points, but still in some ways look towards the past.
 As David Frawley writes, in "The Need For a New Indic School of Thought":

 “What India needs is the creation of a new Indic school of thought that is dynamic and assertive in the modern global context – one that can challenge Western civilization not merely in regard to the details of history or culture, but also relative to fundamental principles of life, humanity and consciousness.
 This requires a revival or renaissance in the Indic tradition and its great spiritual systems of Yoga, Vedanta, Buddhism, and Jainism, and also in its political, artistic and scientific traditions.
 Modern science and technology can arguably be more humanely employed according to Indic or Dharmic values than according to Western religious exclusivity and commercial greed.”